All Episodes

 I think it's long overdue, too.

-And it's just, it's just the whole thing.
+And it's just the whole thing.

-By the way, we had a shooting a rampage in Indianapolis at a FedEx facility.
+By the way, we had a shooting, a rampage in Indianapolis at a FedEx facility.

 This country's so divided.